TouK/nussknacker-helm/src/README.md

 - Telegraf (used in flink mode)

 In the flink mode, the metrics from Nussknacker are exposed via Prometheus interface.
 They are read (and preprocessed) with Telegraf and sent to InfluxDB.
-In the streaming-lite mode, the metrics are sent directly from pods running scenarios to InfluxDB.
+When using the Lite engine, the metrics are sent directly from pods running scenarios to InfluxDB.
 Grafana with a predefined dashboard is used to visualize process data in Nussknacker.

 It is of course possible to replace built-in components with your own.
 Please look at: